 C. What is the scope of the communications that should be subject to any privilege retained by the sellers?

 Merger parties that agree that the selling stockholders should retain privilege rights with respect to certain communications but not others might look to the Tekni-Plex ruling as a framework in defining which privileged communications would remain with the selling stockholders and their representative, and which would transfer to the buyer.
 One issue with this analysis is that there are some communications that would likely fall in a gray area.
-For instance, if the target asks its attorneys to do an analysis of third-party intellectual property rights because it wants to understand any risks to its operations, but that analysis also turns out to be relevant to what it includes in a disclosure schedule attached to the merger agreement, is that related to the merger or its general operations?
+For instance, if the target asks their attorneys to do an analysis of third-party intellectual property rights because they want to understand any risks to their operations, but that analysis also turns out to be relevant to what they include in a disclosure schedule attached to the merger agreement, is that related to the merger or its general operations?

 Therefore, even if the merger parties agree that privilege rights to pre-closing communications with counsel related to the merger will not be transferred to the buyer, the line as to what is intended to be included and excluded from that definition may be a little fuzzy.

 Many agreements we see are now including language attempting to assign the privilege to the stockholders and/or their representative or to preclude the buyer from accessing such communications.
 The suggestions below are possible additional steps that can be taken in case such new language ultimately does not work.